Surface-mediated reduction of ion-irradiation-induced damage in tungsten revealed by advanced ion channeling analysis

 Figs. \ref{Fig:dist_compare}(a) and \ref{Fig:dist_compare}(b) compare the depth distribution of the dislocation density, which we obtained from the two approaches at RT and \mbox{800 K}, respectively.
 The Fit-MD results presented in Fig. \ref{Fig:dist_compare} are obtained by subtracting the density in the pristine sample from the damaged ones given in Fig. \ref{fig:rbs_fit}(b), thus excluding the influence of the signal from the pristine samples.
 At RT, both approaches yielded similar results with extended plateaus in the central regions of the depth profile.
 However, the Fit-MD results indicate that the defect density must decrease near the surface (< 200 nm).
 Indeed, the formation of a dislocation-denuded zone of 10 nm was observed in the TEM studies at RT \cite{Zavasnik2025}.
 This is consistent with calculations based on elasticity theory \cite{Jager1975} showing that when the distance between dislocation loops and the free surface is only a few times larger than the loop size, the surface is effective in attracting and annihilating dislocation loops.

 Fig. \ref{Fig:dist_compare} (b) shows that, at \mbox{800 K}, there are significant differences between the two approaches.
 Although the result of the BCA-MD approach still shows a nearly constant dislocation density that extends from the surface to the bulk region ($\sim$ 900 nm), the result of the Fit-MD approach indicates a pronounced surface effect.
 We observe a dislocation-free zone with a thickness of 83 nm, which is much larger than the size of the dislocation loops.
 Conventionally, surface effects are mainly characterized by the width of such a defect-free zone.
 However, since the defect-free zone must be followed by a region where the defect density progressively increases from zero to the bulk value, the reduction in the defect density in this transition region should also be attributed to the surface effect \cite{Vigeholm1965, LiYong2023}.
 In our case, this transition region covers an extended depth, ranging from 83 nm to at least 370 nm, in which the dislocation density is substantially lower than that in the bulk region, where the defect distribution is nearly constant.
 A key challenge in characterization of the transition region lies in determination of the onset of the bulk region.
 By comparing the defect distribution in the two approaches, we are able to delineate the clear boundary between the transition and bulk regions ($\sim$ 370 nm), thus highlighting the capability of our RBS/c analysis.
 In the previous TEM study \cite{Zavasnik2025}, the depth distribution of the total dislocation density (including both lines and loops) did not clearly reveal such a strong surface influence.
-However, if we focus on the contribution given solely by dislocation loops, we can find that their distribution is also significantly affected by the surface at \mbox{800 K}, showing a similar trend as observed in our RBS/c results.
+Instead, TEM results show that a defect-depleted zone decreases with increasing temperature (from $\sim$10 nm at 300 K to $\sim$6 nm at 800 K), which appears inconsistent with the expected enhancement of defect migration toward the surface at elevated temperatures.
+One possible reason is that TEM sample preparation using focused ion beam techniques could introduce artificial defects, affecting the interpretation of the surface effect.
+However, if we focus on the contribution given solely by dislocation loops as observed from TEM, we can find that their distribution is also significantly affected by the surface at \mbox{800 K}, showing a similar trend as observed in our RBS/c results.